Wondering where to shop local in Toronto? Make an impact by supporting these buzzworthy female-led stores, restaurants and services.

 Makeway

-Abby Albino and Shelby Weaver made a powerhouse move by opening Canada's only women's sneaker boutique and community hub in 2020.
-A beautiful space found in Stackt Market, it signals a growing opportunity to represent women equally in the sneaker industry.
+Abby Albino and Shelby Weaver made a powerhouse move by opening Canada’s only women’s sneaker boutique and community hub in 2020.
+A beautiful space that has since moved from Stackt Market to its own standalone space on Walnut Avenue, it signals a growing opportunity to represent women equally in the sneaker industry.

-Not only does it carry some of the hottest releases each season, but Makeway highlights incredible local, BIPOC brands as well.
-It will also host community initiatives, workshops and meetings to further foster inclusivity, entrepreneurship and support amongst women.
+Not only does it carry some of the hottest releases each season, but Makeway also highlights incredible local BIPOC brands.
+It also hosts community initiatives, workshops and meetings to further foster inclusivity, entrepreneurship and support among women.

 Omi Woods

 Although known for its signature coin pendants, you will find everything from earrings to anklets.
-The pieces can be worn every day, but are special enough to become heirlooms — passed down generation after generation.
+The pieces can be worn daily but are special enough to become heirlooms—passed down from generation to generation.

 Wellness